tkani/AI_Trade_Report/README.md

 ## 📞 Support

+For support and questions:
-For support, email support@example.com or create an issue in the GitHub repository.
+- Create an issue on GitHub
+- Check the documentation
+- Review the troubleshooting guide

-## 🙏 Acknowledgments
+## 🎉 Acknowledgments

 - OpenAI for providing the GPT-5 API
-- FastAPI team for the excellent web framework
+- FastAPI for the excellent web framework
-- The open-source community for various libraries and tools
+- SQLAlchemy for database ORM
+- All contributors and users

 ---

-**Built with ❤️ for professional market analysis**
+**Made with ❤️ for professional market analysis**